luckworr/anychan-proxy/README.md

 Configuration is very simple and should be specified in `config.json` file.

 * `host: string` — The hostname to listen on.
-Example: `"0.0.0.0"` means "listen on all possible hostnames" (like `localhost`).
+The simplest value that always works is [`"0.0.0.0"`](https://www.howtogeek.com/225487/what-is-the-difference-between-127.0.0.1-and-0.0.0.0/) which means "listen on all possible host names for this host".
 This parameter is ignored when `HOST` environment variable is set.

 * `port: number` — The port to listen on.
 Example: `8080`.
 This parameter is ignored when `PORT` environment variable is set.